bodejan/veritas/README.md

 ## Description
 This software artifacts allows researchers and privacy-aware individuals to automatically check and evaluate the completeness of privacy policies from apps listed in the google play store.

 The frontend allows users to check apps' completeness by category, id, or name and returns a completeness score based on multiple gdpr relevant categories <sup>1</sup>.

+It further allows users to trigger a crawling process to update the database file.
+Per default, the database crawler crawls the top 20 apps for each category; the corresponding variable _number_apps_per_category_ can be adjusted in ```IOSL-ST-23/backend/src/webcrawling/app_db_crawler.py```.

 The flask-app handles corresponding api calls and orchestrates functions from the submodules webcrawling and nlp.
 The webcrawling module is responsible for crawling relevant information (id, name, logo_url, privacy_policy) from openly available web-sources.
 Last, the nlp module receives the privacy policy as an input and returns a score fore each category (1, if the category is present, else 0).